All-clear after University of St. Thomas evacuates building

 ST. PAUL, Minn.
 (AP) — The University of St. Thomas has issued an all-clear after receiving a bomb threat that forced the evacuation of a building on its St. Paul, Minnesota, campus.

-In a series of alerts posted to its website and social media pages, the university said Tuesday the threat was for the John Roach Center, which is a classroom building on the corner of Summit and Cleveland Avenues.
+In a series of alerts posted to its website and social media pages, the university said Tuesday the threat was for the John Roach Center, a classroom building on the corner of Summit and Cleveland Avenues.
+The threat came in through the university’s switchboard.

-The building was evacuated, secured and was being searched.
-Officials closed the building for the rest of the day.
-The university tweeted late Tuesday morning that an all-clear has been issued and the school is continuing normal operations.
+The building was evacuated, secured and searched.
+Officials closed the building for the rest of the day and relocated classes.
+The university tweeted late Tuesday morning that an all-clear had been issued and the school is continuing normal operations.

-A university spokeswoman says summer classes were in session at the time and Tuesday’s classes in the building were being relocated.
+A university spokeswoman says summer classes were in session at the time.